Katson-com/docs/docs/centralq-chat/faq.md

    CentralQ Chat is designed to be compatible with Business Central versions started from v23.
 It's recommended to check specific version compatibility on Microsoft AppSource.

 2. **What localizations does CentralQ Chat support?**
-   CentralQ Chat currently supports US, UK, and Canada localizations.
-More localizations will be added in the future.
+   CentralQ Chat is available in all countries where Dynamics 365 Business Central is available.
+The user interface is available in English (United States), but the app can be used in any language.

 ### Support